Home

 Now those were the days!

-I personally invite you to the reading of these stories as some of the authors are actually very good friends of mine.
+I personally invite you to the reading of these classic ghost stories as some of the authors are actually very good friends of mine.
 They are also the favorites of many of the ghostly residents here.
 The authors would be delighted to know that their works are still entertaining and thrilling people decades after their time.
 In fact, I personally monitor this page and keep the authors informed on a regular basis.

 Please enjoy these short ghost stories in the spirit in which they were intended.